janko/rodauth-i18n/README.md

 # rodauth-i18n

 Provides [I18n] integration for [Rodauth] authentication framework.

-It also includes built-in translations, which you are welcome to extend.
+It also includes built-in translations for various languages, which you are encouraged to extend :pray:

 ## Installation